-Module code: REKP677 Year module NQF level 8 Module name: Research Report in Financial Accountancy Module outcomes Upon the completion of this module, the student should be able t to demonstrate: a critical understanding and application of appropriate research methodologies that are relevant to the field of accountancy; knowledge of appropriate research skills to critically interrogate multiple sources of knowledge and information; the ability to present and prepare contextualised and empirically researched opinions in the field of accountancy; and conduct and report research under supervision and produce a research report.
-Module code: RPRO671 Year module NQF level 8 Module name: Research Project for Accountancy Students [compulsory module] Module outcomes Upon the completion of this module, the student should be able t to demonstrate:
+Upon the completion of this module, the student should be able to demonstrate:

+- a critical understanding and application of appropriate research methodologies that are relevant to the field of accountancy; - knowledge of appropriate research skills to critically interrogate multiple sources of knowledge and information; - the ability to present and prepare contextualised and empirically researched opinions in the field of accountancy; and - conduct and report research under supervision and produce a research report.

+Module code: RPRO671 Year module NQF level 8 Module name: Research Project for Accountancy Students [compulsory m odule]

+Upon the completion of this module, the student should be able to demonstrate:
-- an understanding of the purpose of research in the field of accountancy; - the ability to identify research problems and formulate research questions; - a critical understanding and application of the research process and appropriate research methodologies that are relevant to the field of accountancy practice; - the ability to integrate and apply the theoretical knowledge obtained in the other modules to an unfamiliar research context by means of innovatively solving a practically defined research problem or problems;

-- • - appropriate research skills to critically interrogate multiple sources of knowledge and information within the field of accountancy; and - to select the appropriate literature and resources and critically evaluate and review the knowledge in the context of the practical research problem presented.
+• an understanding of the purpose of research in the field of accountancy;

+- the ability to identify research problems and formulate research questions; - a critical understanding and application of the research process and appropriate research methodologies that are relevant to the field of accountancy practice; - the ability to integrate and apply the theoretical knowledge obtained in the other modules to an unfamiliar research context by means of innovatively solving a practically defined research problem or problems; - appropriate research skills to critically interrogate multiple sources of knowledge and information within the field of accountancy; and - to select the appropriate literature and resources and critically evaluate and review the knowledge in the context of the practical research problem presented.